 The cemetery has several 17th century stones as well as 600 Revolutionary War-era graves, most of which are unmarked.
-In 1998, a memorial stone was erected on the Pond Street side for Wilmot Redd, the only person from Marblehead who was executed for witchcraft in 1692.
+In 1998, a memorial stone was erected on the Pond Street side for Wilmott Redd, the only person from Marblehead who was executed for witchcraft in 1692.

-Also buried here is Mary Gale, the wife of Ambrose Gale and the mother of Charity (Gale) Pitman, both of whom testified against Wilmot Redd.
+Also buried here is Mary Gale, the wife of Ambrose Gale and the mother of Charity (Gale) Pitman, both of whom testified against Wilmott Redd.
 Her epitaph reads: “Here Lyeth ye Body of Mary Galle ye Wife of Ambros Galle Aged 63 Years Decd February ye 5 1694/5.”

 Additional note: Scenes from the 1993 movie Hocus Pocus were filmed here.